What is Next Step Fostering?

 What information will be kept about my family and me?

-A Social Worker appointed by Next Step will undertake an assessment with you and your family.
+An independant Social Worker appointed by Next Step will undertake an assessment with you and your family.
 This information is then held in confidential files at our offices in Faversham.
-Part of this information is called a “Form F” and this may be shared with Local Authorities when they are seeking to place a child with Next Step.
-This ‘matching’ process is done in consultation with yourselves as well.
+Part of this information may be shared with Local Authorities when they are seeking to place a child with Next Step.
+This ‘matching’ process is carried out in consultation with the potential Carer.
 It is very clear that all staff that work within Next Step should maintain confidentiality regarding the work we do and especially regarding the children we look after.
+Since May 2018 you may have heard a lot about GDPR which is new legislation brought in to further protect your personal data.
+We take our responsibility around data protection very seriously and fully comply with all requirements.
+You can read our full Privacy Notice.

 What is the difference between an independent fostering agency and Local Authority fostering?